Alamantus/fun-word-list/README.md

 # Insanity Word List

-This package is a collection of English words used in the [Game Idea Generator](https://alamantus.gitlab.io/GameIdeaGenerator) that was originally used for the [Insanity Jam](https://web.archive.org/web/20160313223341/http://www.insanityjam.com/about/) game jam.
+This package is a standalone collection of English words used in the [Game Idea Generator](https://alamantus.gitlab.io/GameIdeaGenerator) that was originally used for the [Insanity Jam](https://web.archive.org/web/20160313223341/http://www.insanityjam.com/about/) game jam.

 ## Installation